MoonPoet/xaprb-src/content/blog/2010/opensql-camp-boston-2010.md

   - PostgreSQL
   - MongoDB
 ---
 Sheeri and others are organizing another incarnation of [OpenSQL Camp in October in Boston](http://opensqlcamp.org/Events/Boston2010/).
 You ought to go!
-It's relevant to MySQL, PostgreSQL, SQLite, and lots of the newer generation of databases -- MongoDB, Cassandra, and so on.
+It's relevant to MySQL, PostgreSQL, SQLite, and lots of the newer generation of databases---MongoDB, Cassandra, and so on.